erickrf/multiffn-nli/README.rst

 Requirements
 ------------

-The code was only tested in Python 2.7.
-The current version run on tensorflow 1.2.
+The code is written in Python 2.7; the main incompatibility with Python 3 currently is the module structure.
+It runs (at least) on tensorflow versions from 1.2 to 1.5.

 Usage
 -----